aws-samples/serverless-video/README.md

 ####  Make Changes and Submit a Pull Request

 Make the necessary changes to the codebase to address the chosen issue or implement the new feature.
-Commit your changes to your forked repository and then submit a pull request to the main ServerlessVideo repository.
+Commit your changes to your forked repository and then submit a pull request to the main serverlessVideo repository.
 Your pull request will be reviewed by the maintainers, and any necessary feedback or adjustments will be provided.

 ####  Review and Merge

 After reviewing your pull request and ensuring that it meets the project's guidelines and standards, the maintainers will merge your changes into the main repository.
 Congratulations!
-You have successfully contributed to ServerlessVideo.
+You have successfully contributed to serverlessVideo.